geodimm/dotfiles/README.md

 ### Tmux

-The tmux status is centered with colour coded indicators for:
+The tmux status is centered and has colour coded indicators for:

 * client prefix ![#83a598](https://via.placeholder.com/15/83a598?text=+) `#83a598`
 * copy mode ![#fabd2f](https://via.placeholder.com/15/fabd2f?text=+) `#fabd2f`